kolchfa-aws/test-repo/test-folder/test-file-2.md

 # Getting starte

-This is a text with a new mispeling added
+This is a text with a new mispeling added now